Updated 17 min read

 TypecheckChanged files

-Before marking done, a full pass runs:
+Before marking done, a full pass runs all 6 gates:

 GateScope